vsouza/awesome-ios/README.md

 * [Lockbox](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
 * [SAMKeychain](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.
 * [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) - A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
+* [SwiftyKeychainKit](https://github.com/andriyslyusar/SwiftyKeychainKit) - Keychain wrapper with the benefits of static typing and convenient syntax, support for primitive types, Codable, NSCoding.

 ## Server